Corey4005/HALOS/README.md

 # Required
 1. vcpkg - package manager
-2. AWS SDK S3 - s3 tool for data
+2. AWS SDK S3, Transfer - s3 tool for data collection and transfer to local
 2. netcdf-cxx4 - netcdf library from UCAR

 # How to install vspkg